 Consider the context of your headshots.
 Are you a corporate executive, an artist, or a fitness trainer?
 Tailor your outfit options to match your profession, the expectations of your clients and the intended use of the final images.
 But avoid being overly stereotypical!
 Dress as formally as you do in real life.
 If you meet your clients in jeans and an open collar shirt, don’t be suited and booted for your headshots.

-Choose colors wisely.
-Stick to neutral tones like black, gray, navy, or white.
-These colors convey professionalism and won’t distract from your face.
+Choose colours wisely.
+Stick to neutral tones like black, grey, navy, or white.
+These colours convey professionalism and won’t distract from your face.
 Avoid neon hues or busy patterns—they can steal the spotlight and detract from your features.

-Men: A charcoal gray suit with various light coloured shirt options.
-Blue/grey/black blazers paired with khaki trousers and a t-shirt works well for a more informal look.
+- Men: A charcoal suit with various light coloured shirt options.
+Blue/grey/black blazers paired with khaki trousers and a t-shirt can work well for a more informal look.
+Denim with t-shirts also works.

-Women: A tailored black dress, a cream-colored blouse with a blazer, or a simple white shirt can create a clean and elegant look.
+- Women: A tailored black dress, a cream-colored blouse with a blazer, or a simple white shirt can create a clean and elegant look.
+Denim and t-shirt options offer up informal options.

 3. Fit Matters